courtneygives/standup/README.md

 ##  Do I have to be on camera?
-No. But here's why I think you should do it anyway:
+No!
+Fear of speaking and being in the spotlight is a very real thing for many of us.
+I want you to attend --even without your camera on-- first and foremost.

-- It's kinda awkward-- I know, but it will get better.
+- For most of us it's kinda awkward-- I know, but it will get better.
 - It really improves the experience and realness of the meeting.
 - If you are willing to turn on your camera, thank you!